AI Candidate Scoring Explained: How Match Scores Actually Work

 Does candidate scoring work for all role types?

 Scoring works best for roles with clearly definable requirements — technical skills, experience levels, certifications, industry background.
 It works less well for roles where success is primarily determined by personality, relationship skills, or other factors that are not well-represented in CVs.
 For most agency roles (technical, professional, executive), scoring provides strong value.
+For creative roles and some sales roles, scoring can get you to a reasonable shortlist but human evaluation carries more weight in the final decision.

 Try Explainable Scoring

 If your current ATS gives you match scores without showing you the work, you are not getting the full value of AI in your workflow.
 KineticRecruiter's factor-level scoring shows you exactly why every candidate matched — so you can make better decisions, have better client conversations, and place faster.
+It's included in every plan with no add-on pricing.